amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 One last wrinkle presents itself for now - the notorious problem number 4.
 It may sound counterintuitive, but there are both refinement mappings and properties of our systems that are not expressible with the state variables of the system itself.
 Even if they are, they may be more naturally expressed by adding _auxiliary variables_.
 Auxiliary variables are additional variables that are added to a program (usually the implementation) that don't affect the behavior of the program, but can be used to state properties or aid in a refinement mapping to a model.

 Auxiliary variables provide one solution to a problem in the budget app test, and for tests for client-server applications in general.
-Our implementation is the state component of a single-page application, and one implication of that is that the client and database state can become out of sync.
+Our implementation is both the state component of a single-page application, and the corresponding server and database.
+One implication of that is that the client and database state can become out of sync.
 Consider the following action sequence:

-* The database starts with these recurring transactions: [rt1, rt2, and rt3].
+* The database starts with these recurring transactions: [rt1, rt2, rt3].
 * User 1 loads the home page - its client holds [rt1, rt2, rt3]
+* User 2 loads the home page - its client holds [rt1, rt2, rt3]
 * User 2 deletes rt2 - its client now holds [rt1, rt3], and the database holds [rt1, rt3]
 * User 1 adds a new recurring transaction, rt4 - its client holds [rt1, rt2, rt3, rt4] and the database holds [rt1, rt3, rt4].

 At the end of these actions, the system has the following state:

-User 1's client: [rt1, rt2, rt3, rt4]
+User 1's client: [rt1, rt2, rt3, rt4]<br>
-User 2's client: [rt1, rt3]
+User 2's client: [rt1, rt3]<br>
 The database: [rt1, rt3, rt4]

-Again, there are a few different ways to go about either allowing or disallowing this behavior.
+Again, there are a few different ways to approach either allowing or disallowing this behavior.
 One option is to just forbid differences in client values, but this would require a web socket to update all clients on each data write.
 While some applications actually do this (like chat applications), I would say that most don't.
 Instead, we have to allow diverging client states, but we still want to do that in a controlled manner.

 Well, one solution to that is to add a separate model instance as an auxiliary variable to the implementation which tracks the source of truth of the state of the client alone.
 Then, whenever a write occurs, we double-write to the implementation and this client model.
-Again, there are many patterns for doing this, but I like wrapping the implementation (`Client` here) in a new class with the same interface that forwards actions to the relevant members, this way the structure of the test doesn't have to change:
+Again, there are many patterns for doing this, but I like wrapping the implementation (`Client` here) in a new class with the same interface that forwards actions to the relevant members, this way the structure of the test doesn't have to change and we keep all of the auxiliary variables in test-specific code:

 ~~~
 class Impl {